 State regulation requires NJ Driving Schools to provide a service agreement to parents and teens.

 The resources in this section, which may be reproduced and promoted without permission, are designed to give individuals who know the basics of GDL a deeper understanding of the three-stages of New Jersey’s program and how it helps to address teen crash risk.
 The resources can be used to facilitate self-directed and/or group learning, so that your audience can make informed decisions about teen licensure and driving.

-This 3-panel brochure details NJ’s GDL program and the crash risk for teens.
-Printed quantities are available from the New Jersey Division of Highway Traffic Safety.
+This infographic visually depicts the GDL in three phases and statistical information from the New Jersey Division of Highway Traffic Safety.

 This multi-page booklet includes lessons, reviews and checklists to help parents teach their teens safe driving skills; a practice driving log; sample parent-teen contract; and an overview of GDL and other NJ motor vehicle laws.

 This brochure provides a comprehensive overview of what families should look for when selecting a driving school.

 This self-directed, online parent/teen workshop discusses why teens crash, how GDL works, why you should complete a parent-teen driving agreement, what to look for when choosing a vehicle for your teen and more.